No Batteries Required!

 Here, my completed little decoration is busy introducing herself to another decoration!
 Dollar store sock ghost puppets are cute and easy to make, so as long as you've got the craft box out you might as well go ahead and make a few of those too.
 Here's my instructions for the puppets.

 But WAIT!
 There's MORE!
 We all know about a girl and her shoes!
 She's gotta have 'em!
 A new pair for each outfit!
 How about these little gems?
 Black mini-size flip flops!
 Cute as a pumpkin button!
 Make them exactly the same as these ladybug shoes, but add an (optional) folded 2" x 12" length of purple tulle to tie the two bows tightly together at center before attaching to each shoe.
-Another option is a pair of purple chenille stems ("pipe cleaners" to us grandmas, right, Connie?).
+Another option is a pair of purple chenille stems.
 Twirl them around a finger, fold in half, and glue them behind the button.
 (Cat Owner Alert!
 Oh yes! - he/she/they will bite off the twirlies -both of 'em!- and scamper off to play with their new prizes.
 When you recover them they will be saturated with cat saliva....umm, think this may have happened to me, and is the reason this photo is missing them?)

 Your little live action household ghost can even be programmed to decorate itself!